How To Maintain Your Auto Chassis

 Remove the plastic cap and pull tab, then seat the grease tube in the barrel.
 If your old tube had any extra left, pack it in to the new one

-Not all of you lubrication points will have grease fittings.
-Many suspension joints and bushings need to be lubricated directly.
-For polyurethane components, a sprayable mixture of silicone and alcohol available widely will do the trick.
-For metal joints and bushings, you will need to disassemble the component, apply grease directly to the contact surfaces, and then reinstall it.
-With the proper tools this should not add too much time, because they only need to be removed far enough to access the surfaces in need of lubrication.
+Remember, not all of you lubrication points will have grease fittings.
+Many modern day components are built with sealed components, meaning, they are greased at assembly, and sealed.
+For polyurethane components, like bushings that aren’t greaseable, a sprayable silicone can work, or an all-purpose grease.
+For metal joints and bushings, that have no zerk, you will need to disassemble the component, apply grease directly to the contact surfaces, and then reinstall it.

-Remember, U-joints on rear-wheel drive vehicles require spinning, so the vehicle needs to be in neutral when you are accessing the grease reservoirs.
+Remember, U-joints on rear-wheel drive vehicles require spinning the drive shaft to reach many of the grease zerks, so the vehicle needs to be in neutral.
 While you are spinning the joints, take the time to see if it has any play sliding fore and aft.
 If it does, that’s a pretty good sign the u-joints need replacing.

 For Front-Wheel drive vehicles, CV joints should always be inspected to insure none of the boots are cracked, and are leaking out their vital lubrication grease.
 If you find a cracked boot quickly, you can often replace / regrease the joint, but if it has been cracked for too long, often replacement is needed.